 WordBoard Pro is the best text expander for iPhone if your workflow is mobile-first.
 It stores your replies, templates, and snippets as tappable keyboard keys.
 No abbreviations to memorise, no autocorrect conflicts.

 TextExpander is the leading desktop option but does not have an iPhone keyboard app.
 If you are a TextExpander user looking for iPhone coverage, WordBoard Pro is the closest equivalent.
-Apple Text Replacement covers basic needs at no cost.
+Apple's own built-in text expander, Text Replacement, covers basic needs at no cost.
 Apple Shortcuts suits power users who want a fully custom automation approach.

 WordBoard is a custom keyboard that turns your saved text into labelled keys you can tap in any app.
 Unlike abbreviation-based expanders, you never need to remember a shortcut code: you see your keys, tap the one you want, and the text appears at the cursor.